Marcial1234/CRUD-Table/README.md

 pnpm dev
 ```

 Google Chrome will pop up if you're using Windows.
-Otherwise, navigate to http://localhost:5173
+Otherwise, navigate to [`http://localhost:5173`](http://localhost:5173)

 > **Note**: If there are issues with absolute links, you can view the code by using the build resource as `pnpm run server`.
-If not on Windows, then navigate to http://localhost:3000 as custom port per `.env` variables was not configured.
+If not on Windows navigate to [`http://localhost:3000`](http://localhost:3000).
+Port is stable as `.env` variables were not configured.

 ### Build and Deploy